radumarg/lambdaQ/doc/development-plan.md

 - Libraries (e.g. QFT, amplitude amplification, phase estimation, quantum arithmetic).
 - Teleportation as primitive.
 - Barrier statement.
+- Interpreter connects to a quantum cloud service like IBMQ [17] and sends the quantum program to be executed.

 ### Other Features - Currently Out of Scope
 - Implement type inference.
 - Add support for generic types using a Hindley-Milner type system.